Computational-Psychiatry/bitbox/README.md

 ## Installation

 Bitbox itself has minimum requirements, but it relies on face/body backends to generate expression/movement signals.
 These backends usually have more requirements.
 We highly recommend using our Docker images to install these backends as installing them from source code may prove difficult for some.
+Unfortunately, for currently supported backends, you need NVIDIA GPUs.
+New backends with CPU support are coming soon.

 ### Installing Face Backends

-The current version of Bitbox supports two face backends, namely 3DI and 3DI-lite, for systems with and without GPU supports, respectively.
-While 3DI-lite is easier to install, faster, and in some cases, more robust to occlusions, etc., we recommend using 3DI as it is a more generic algorithm, and it may have higher reliability and validity with most videos/images.
-Nevertheless, if you cannot use NVIDIA GPUs, for example, if you are working on a Mac or a system with AMD GPUs, you need to use 3DI-lite.
+The current version of Bitbox supports two face backends, namely 3DI and 3DI-lite.
+While 3DI provides more detailed outputs (e.g., full 3D model of the face), 3DI-lite is much faster and more robust to occlusions, etc. If your images don't have significant occlusions and you don't need a faster solution, we recommend using 3DI.

 If you can install C++/CUDA codes from the source code, please go ahead and install 3DI from [https://github.com/Computational-Psychiatry/3DI](https://github.com/Computational-Psychiatry/3DI).
 The instructions are provided there.
 This approach will install the 3DI as a native application on your system and will be more convenient for using Bitbox.